-Title I, Part A, provides formula grants to the school district, which then allocates most of these funds to individual Title I schools based on their number of low-income poor children.
-The eligible population for Title I, Part A includes (1) children not older than 21 who are entitled to free public education through grade 12, and (2) children who are not yet achieving academically at the grade level standards in reading and/or math.
+Title I, Part A, provides formula grants to the school district, allocating most of these funds to individual Title I schools based on their number of low-income children.
+The eligible population for Title I, Part A includes (1) children under 21 entitled to free public education through grade 12 and (2) children not yet achieving academically at the grade level standards in reading and/or math.
 All Cambrian Title I schools are Targeted Assistance (TA) programs.
-A targeted assistance program provides additional supplemental services to students who are low-achieving or at risk of low- achievement.
+A targeted assistance program provides additional supplemental services to low-achieving students or at risk of low- achievement.
 The Title I TA schools are identified based on the poverty rates from the October 1 Count Day.
 These poverty rates are used to establish the level of funding for each school year.
 The provision is addressed in the Consolidated Application Reporting System.